-- Emission factors were made reference to Appendix 27 to the Main Board Listing Rules and their referred documentation as set out by Hong Kong Exchanges and Clearing Limited, unless stated otherwise. - Emission factors for combustion of natural gas for stationary source was made reference to GHG Emissions from Stationary Combustion (Chinese), provided by the Greenhouse Gas Protocol. - Combined margin emission factors (average) of 0.76 kgCO2e/kWh and 0.70 kgCO2e/kWh were used for purchased electricity in Beijing and Shanghai of Mainland China respectively.
+- Emission factors were made reference to Appendix 27 to the Main Board Listing Rules and their referred documentation as set out by Hong Kong Exchanges and Clearing Limited, unless stated otherwise. - Emission factors for combustion of natural gas for stationary source was made reference to GHG Emissions from Stationary Combustion (Chinese), provided by the Greenhouse Gas Protocol. - Combined margin emission factors (average) of 0.76 kgCO2e/kWh and 0.70 kgCO2e/kWh were used for purchased electricity in Beijing and Shanghai of Mainland China, respectively. - The calculation of intensity in terms of area is based on the following: agriculture land area is 175,114,355 m2, made up of 123,857,345 m2 of Novagro S.A., and 51,257,010 m2 of Argotanto; building area of the hotel operation is 15,997 m2; the area of the property investment operation office is 131 m2; and altogether 175,130,483 m2 as total area of the Group.